OmarMiniesy/Notes/Defensive Security/Detection Engineering/YARA.md

 #### [Unpac.me]([url](https://unpac.me))

-This is a tool for malware unpacking and it allows running YARA rules on the malware submissions present in their database.
+This is a tool for [[Malware]] unpacking and it allows running YARA rules on the malware submissions present in their database.

 ---